mnieber/aspiration/README.md

 ## Type safety

 The Aspiration approach is not completely typesafe, because there is no check that the callbacks that are installed with `addCallbacks` match the expected callbacks.
-The `addCallbacks` function will complain if you forgot to specify a callback.
-Also, since a type (`Selection_select`) is used inside the host function and inside the callback functions, you will get errors if you use the callbacks object incorrectly.
+The `addCallbacks` function will however complain if you forgot to specify a callback.
+And on the plus side, since a type (`Selection_select`) is used inside the host function and inside the callback functions, you will get errors if you use the callbacks object incorrectly.
 Another important thing to keep in mind is that Aspiration looks at the argument names in the host function.
 The arguments in the host function should have corresponding fields (with the same names) in the callbacks object, so that Aspiration can copy these values to the callbacks object.